TUESDAY NIGHT MEN'S BIBLE STUDY

 We live in this age to bring glory to Christ.
 We live in this age anticipating the promise of Christ's return.
 1 Corinthians 16:22 uses a word that perfectly declares that expectation: "Maranatha" (Our Lord, come!).
 Our awareness of End Times yet to come is important.
 It impacts how we live.

-Since we often refer to these events, we have included links to the chart and reference works for your use.
+Since we often refer to the events shown in the "God's Plan of the Ages" chart, we have included download links for the chart and reference works.